 - eating small amounts of mineral-rich food at regular intervals

-- avoiding sports or soft drinks, or other drinks that are high in sugar
+- avoiding foods and drinks that are high in sugar

-It is best to speak to a doctor before taking any over-the-counter (OTC) medications to treat bacterial gastroenteritis, as some medications may prolong symptoms.
+It is best to speak with a doctor before taking any over-the-counter medications to treat bacterial gastroenteritis.

 - washing the hands thoroughly before handling foods and after using the bathroom